7 wood vs 4 Hybrid: Which One Should I Carry?

 4 Hybrid Benefits

-The shorter shaft on a hybrid may be something that golfers prefer, especially if their swing style is steeper.
-The sweeping motion needed to hit a 7 wood doesn't suit steeper swings and can produce a lot of sidespin.
-It's also harder to get the ball out of the rough with a sweeping swing.
+The shorter shaft on a hybrid may be something that you prefer, especially if your swing is steeper - meaning you take deep beaver divots.
+The sweeping motion needed to hit a 7 wood might not suit steeper swings and can produce a lot of backspin, ballooning the ball in the air.

 To summarize the pros of a 4 hybrid you will get: